|Go To See Alaska - Part 9 -

 official tour title is Misty Fjords & Wilderness Explorer with Tour ID of KTN-030 on Princess website.)

-is a second level.
+second level.
 The total seating capacity is about 150 tourists.
 The tour is narrated by a tour guide who

 provided a lot of helpful information and answered many questions from the tourists.

 Spectacular scenery of sheer rock cliffs rise 3,150 feet straight up vertically from the sea level and drop 1,000

 feet below the sea level in such breathtaking fjord.

 The horizontal grooves on such sheer rock cliff wall indicate that such fjords were sculpted by massive glaciers

 (during last ice age) that gouged and quarried deep U-shaped troughs with steep stone walls throughout the

 monument.
 Many of the glacial U-shaped valleys were then filled with sea water to become the spectacular

 fjords.
 The walls of these U-shaped fjords are near-vertical and often rise 2,000 to 3,000 feet above sea level,